December 08, 2022 13 min read 2 Comments

 Parvo causes severe dehydration in dogs.
 When this happens, your pup's skin and the nose become dry and flaky.
 If left untreated, parvo will slowly cause your dog’s health to deteriorate to the point of death.

 Skin cell tumors are a less common cause for dry dog noses.
 Some tumors may be benign while others can require surgical removal.

 Dental issues in dogs can manifest as a dry dog nose.
 One such dental problem is a tooth abscess which can cause severe pain to your pup.
 This throbbing pain will be felt in the jaw, ear, and as a headache.
 Skin inflammation follows, causing the mouth area to feel warm and soft.

 A dog with a tooth abscess will have problems regulating body temperature.
 The pup will also have a fever and a dry dog nose.

 Ticks and fleas normally affect your dog’s coat.
 They like to hide in the hairs while they feed on a dog’s blood.
 A severe tick infestation however can even lead to a dry, crusty dog nose and other serious conditions such as complete loss of appetite and hair loss.

-The following tips apply if you have a healthy dog that tends to suffer from nose dryness.
+The following tips apply if you have a healthy dog that tends to suffer from nose dryness and peeling.
 A severe dry nose that is excessively crusty, flaky or with sores will require a professional medical diagnosis first.